 Jamia clashes: Delhi court sends Sharjeel Imam to 1 day police custody

-A court here sent Sharjeel Imam, arrested on sedition charge last month, to one day custody of Delhi Police on Monday in a separate case related to violent protests against Citizenship Amendment Act (CAA) at New Friends Colony on December 15.
-Chief Metropolitan Magistrate Gurmohina Kaur gave the order after the police said that they want to quiz Imam, as an accused in the December 15 violence had alleged that that he was provoked by Imam's speeches.
+A court here sent Sharjeel Imam, arrested on sedition charge last month, to one-day custody of Delhi Police on Monday in a separate case related to violent protests against Citizenship Amendment Act (CAA) at New Friends Colony on December 15.
+Chief Metropolitan Magistrate Gurmohina Kaur gave the order after the police said that they want to quiz Imam after an accused in the December 15 violence case, Furkan, has alleged in his disclosure statement that he was provoked by Imam's speeches.
 Imam has not been booked in this case.

+The court granted custody to the police after Imam was interrogated in the court for half an hour.
+It said Imam's custodial interrogation was necessary for proper investigation in the case.

+The police had earlier told the court that Furkan was arrested on the basis of CCTV footage which showed him carrying a container allegedly containing petrol.
+In its remand application, the police said that on December 15 last year, a large gathering assembled near Escort hospital at New Friend's Colony to protests against the newly amended law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)